 When I want privacy, if there is a door, I close it.

 I close the door when I write, or when I meditate.
 If there are people nearby other than the object of my desire, I close the door when I make love.
 And I always close the door of any bathroom I use.

 Not every person on earth always has a door to close.
 But for those of us with a door, closing it can be the most elemental act for maintaining our health, physical and mental.

 Privacy is important.
 Especially in Western Civilization; especially to Americans; especially to this American.
 A closed door is a barrier, and also a shield.
 It keeps people out, and just as importantly, it lets me know that people are being kept out.
 The tension of feeling I could be interrupted is enough to interrupt me.

 When writing, I dredge muck up from the blind depths of my unformed thoughts and feelings.
 When meditating, I close my eyes.
 When making love, I’m naked.
 When in the bathroom, I’m…busy.
 In all these activities I am dangerously vulnerable.
 I close the door so that I do not expose myself in public.

 Of course, a knock on my closed door could be enough to interrupt me.
 But I then get to play Hamlet and choose, to open or not to open.

-Except just now, when my wife opened the door of my office and walked in and said, “I’ve got to show you this.”
-She put her laptop in front of me.
+Except just now, when my wife opened the door of my office without knocking and said, “I’ve got to show you this.”
+She put her laptop in front of my face.